Welcome to your COM 101 Research Guide!

 Diane Kolosionek

-The Michael Schwartz Library has a copy of the textbook on Course Reserves in the Textbook Center behind the front desk on the 1st floor.
+The Michael Schwartz Library has a print/paper copy of the current edition of the textbook on Course Reserves in the Textbook Center at the front desk on the 1st floor.

 You can borrow the textbook for 2 hours, in-library use only.